TREASURIES-Yields rise to three-week peaks in line with German bonds

 NEW YORK, June 3 (Reuters) - U.S. benchmark Treasury debt yields rose to three-week highs on Wednesday, bolstered by a solid U.S. private sector employment report for May and gains in German bond yields after the European Central Bank raised its inflation forecast for this year.

-Yields on 10-year German bunds jumped to 0.8 percent , the highest since late October last year.
+Yields on ten-year German bunds jumped to 0.8 percent , the highest since late October last year.
 That lifted both U.S. 10-year and 30-year yields to three-week peaks.

 “We’re tracking the Bund market right now,” said Justin Lederer, Treasury strategist, at Cantor Fitzgerald in New York.

-The selloff in bonds marks the second such sharp upward move in yields in the last six weeks.
-Bond yields jumped dramatically between mid-April and mid-May after European inflation figures came in stronger than expected, spurring intense selling in European sovereign yields as investors betting heavily on the rally’s continuation had to shift to avoid big losses.
+“All in all, the ECB’s quantitative easing has arrested deflation risk but it remains cautious on the success of its current stimulus measures with respect to addressing downside risks to medium-term stability,” Lena Komileva, chief economist, director at G+ Economics in London.

-At a yield of 2.33 percent, the 10-year was within a couple of basis points of levels not seen since November.
+A decent report on U.S. private sector employment also underpinned the U.S. government bond yields.
+Data showed U.S. private employers added 201,000 jobs in May, compared with a downwardly revised 165,000 jobs in April.
+The report by ADP payroll processor showed the jobs increase was largest since January.

-A decent report on U.S. private sector employment also underpinned the rise in U.S. government bond yields.
-Payroll processor ADP said U.S. private employers added 201,000 jobs in May, the largest increase since January.
-The report is seen as a precursor to the U.S. Labor Department’s report on jobs growth, scheduled for Friday.
+U.S. Treasury yields edged higher following the release of the jobs data.

 In mid-morning trading, U.S. 30-year Treasuries were last down more than a point in price to yield 3.089 percent, from a yield of 3.016 percent late Tuesday.
 Thirty-year bond yields hit a three-week high of 3.096 percent.